bnclabs/gofast/docs/gettingstarted.md

 This would mean, at any given time, 9000 streams can be active on the connection.

-**to post a message to remote**
+**To post a message to remote**

 ```go
 msg := &MsgPostDocument{...}
 trans.Post(msg, false); err != nil {
 ```

 Note that either node can post a message to the remote node.
-For POST messages remote node won't respond back.
+POST messages don't respond back.

-**to request a response from remote**
+**To request a response from remote**

 ```go
 req := &MsgGetDocument{...}